 - And then I placed Belle on the decorated cake board giving enough space to arrange the 3D lettering on the front.

-- I cut the 3D letters using my block letters cutters in the same yellow fondant I used for Belle’s dress except that I added some CMC powder to the fondant before cutting the letters out.
+- I cut the 3D letters using my block letters cutters in the same yellow fondant I used for Belle’s dress except that I added some CMC powder to it before cutting the letters out.
 This is to make sure the letters set hard and could hold their shape when placed upright on the cake board.
-I left them to harden for a few hours before attaching them to the cake board with fondant glue.
+I left them to harden for a few hours before attaching them to the cake board with glue.

 - And finally, so that there is place to put the candles on the cake, I attached 5 red flowers that I cut using my flower plunger cutter to the cake board.
 And I poked the candles into the flowers before the fondant dried so that the candles would stand in place.